 AUDIO EQUIPMENT

-• Sanken COS-11D: this lav mic is far superior to the stock lav mic that comes with the Tascam DR-10L Pro.
+- Sanken COS-11D: this lav mic is far superior to the stock lav mic that comes with the Tascam DR-10L Pro.
 It’s crisper sounding and has more sensitivity.
 I use Bubblebee wind protectors on them for outside ceremonies and first looks.
 I have two black ones and a white one.
 The white one is great when the groom wears a white suit.

-• Roland R-05: this is a fairly old audio device, but it’s served me well over the years.
+- Roland R-05: this is a fairly old audio device, but it’s served me well over the years.
 You could opt for a newer Zoom H1essential, which has 32 bit float, but I like the smaller size of the Roland.
 It has a built-in pair of stereo mics for recording acoustic ensembles during the ceremony and/or cocktail hour, but you can also plug in a feed from a musician’s amp using the 3.5mm input jack.

-• Sennheiser EW 135P G4: Occasionally a DJ will have a wired mic that doesn’t reach to where I’d ideally like the toast givers to stand.
+- Sennheiser EW 135P G4: Occasionally a DJ will have a wired mic that doesn’t reach to where I’d ideally like the speech givers to stand.
 Or the sound person’s mic has interference or other issues.
 This handheld wireless mic system is the perfect solution.
 I plug it into an Art SPLITcom Pro and take one feed to my Zoom F3 and the other back to the sound person’s console so they can route the audio to their monitor speakers.
 This gives me a clean signal that bypasses the DJ’s gear.

 LIGHTS